Hilarry White reveals dreams, rewards of nonprofit work

 What is Honorable Discharge?

 Former DJJ youth can apply for an Honorable Discharge if it has been at least 18 months since they were discharged, they have completed their probation or parole term, they have shown an ability to desist from criminal behavior, and they have started a successful transition to adulthood.
 After sending an application and short personal statement to the Board of Juvenile Hearings, they appear in front of the Board to speak about their growth since leaving DJJ.
-You can find the application here.
+See the application.